Dementia Care

 People will need more care as their dementia progresses, but they may also need to move into an aged care home if they fall ill or have an accident that results in a hospital admission, if you can no longer maintain their safety or if their behaviour is no longer manageable.

 We’d love to show you first-hand how HillView Care can help make the transition into dementia care stress-free.
-Book a visit at one of our open homes, held every Wednesday, 10.30am to 11.30am.
+Book a visit at one of our homes.

 What do dementia patients need?